pagkly/Zed/Investopedia3/Heston Model Definition.md

 ## Understanding the Heston Model

-The Heston Model, developed by associate finance professor Steven Heston in 1993, is an option pricing model that can be used for pricing [options](https://www.investopedia.com/terms/o/option.asp) on various securities.
-It is comparable to the, more popular, [Black-Scholes option pricing model](https://www.investopedia.com/terms/b/blackscholes.asp).
+The Heston Model, developed by associate finance professor Steven Heston in 1993, is an option pricing model that can be used for pricing [[options]](https://www.investopedia.com/terms/o/option.asp) on various securities.
+It is comparable to the, more popular, [[Black-Scholes option pricing model]](https://www.investopedia.com/terms/b/blackscholes.asp).

 Overall, option pricing models are used by advanced investors to estimate and gauge the price of a particular option, trading on an underlying security in the financial marketplace.
 Options, just like their underlying security, will have prices that change throughout the trading day.
 Option pricing models seek to analyze and integrate the variables that cause fluctuation of option prices in order to identify the best option price for investment.

-As a [stochastic volatility](https://www.investopedia.com/terms/s/stochastic-volatility.asp) model, the Heston Model uses statistical methods to calculate and forecast option pricing with the assumption that volatility is arbitrary.
+As a [[stochastic volatility]](https://www.investopedia.com/terms/s/stochastic-volatility.asp) model, the Heston Model uses statistical methods to calculate and forecast option pricing with the assumption that volatility is arbitrary.
 The assumption that volatility is arbitrary, rather than constant, is the key factor that makes stochastic volatility models unique.
-Other types of stochastic volatility models include the SABR model, the Chen model, and the [GARCH](https://www.investopedia.com/terms/g/generalalizedautogregressiveconditionalheteroskedasticity.asp) model.
+Other types of stochastic volatility models include the SABR model, the Chen model, and the [[GARCH]](https://www.investopedia.com/terms/g/generalalizedautogregressiveconditionalheteroskedasticity.asp) model.

 The Heston Model has characteristics that distinguish it from other stochastic volatility models, namely: